j2020v/testing-jenkins-aws/README.md

 ### <b> Virtual Private Network </b>

-An isolated network in the cloud with subnets (network within a network) which allows to separate the resources you have when it comes to an internet access perspective.
+An isolated network in the cloud with <b>subnets</b> (network within a network) which allows to separate the resources you have when it comes to an internet access perspective.

 ![](https://docs.aws.amazon.com/vpc/latest/userguide/images/nat-instance-diagram.png)